StefanSchroeder/Golang-Regex-Tutorial/01-chapter4.markdown

 		// Prints [abc def ghi]
 		fmt.Printf("%v", res)

-As a conveniece the Standard library also provides the *Fields* function in the strings-package, that splits a string at white space:
+As a convenience the Standard library also provides the *Fields* function in the strings-package, that splits a string at white space:

 		fmt.Printf("Fields are: %q", strings.Fields("  Frodo Thorin  Dwalin   "))